marcietolbert/Email-Investigations/Join-Us-in-Creating-Unique-Material.md

 **Where:** The email originated from infrastructure associated with the domain libero.it, specifically the sending IP address 213[.]209[.]10[.]34, which is not affiliated with the legitimate mail systems of Duolingo.
 The message was successfully delivered to the internal mailbox inquiry@mydfir[.]com via the organization’s email gateway, indicating that the email bypassed initial filtering controls and reached the recipient environment.

-**Why:** This activity is assessed as a social engineering attempt intended to build trust and establish communication with the recipient, enabling a staged follow-up attack.
-Potential objectives include:
+**Why:** The objective of the email appears to be initial engagement through social engineering.
+By posing as a representative of Duolingo and offering a collaboration opportunity, the sender attempts to build trust and prompt a response from the recipient.

-- Delivering malicious links or attachments in later interactions
+This type of approach is commonly used to:

-- Harvesting sensitive information (e.g., credentials or internal data)
+- Establish rapport for follow-on phishing attempts
-- Gaining unauthorized account access
+- Solicit sensitive information
-- Facilitating financial fraud or business email compromise (BEC)
+- Deliver malicious links or attachments in subsequent communications

 **How:** The attack leveraged multiple social engineering and deception techniques, including: